-Aitukaki is one of the loveliest of the islands in the Cook Islands offering a wonderful setting for a honeymoon or special holiday.
+Aitutaki is one of the loveliest of the islands in the Cook Islands offers a wonderful setting for a honeymoon or special holiday.
 Its just a short flight by seaplane from Raratonga to Aitukaki where the island is nearly all lagoon.
 The Lagoon is a triangular shape filled with crystal clear luminous water to the deepest emerald filled with coral and wonderful fish.
 When snorkelling in the Lagoon you will see starfish, giant clams and even some hawksbill turtles.
 Stay at the islands only 5 star hotel Pacific resort or try one of the more boutique Etu Moana.

 Things to do in the Cook Islands

 The islands are for beach lovers with endless sunny days, crystal clear blue waters for snorkelling and all water sports.
 Book a romantic sunset sail or a private dinner on the beach.

 Take your passport to One Foot Island (the only uninhabited island in the world with a post office) and get it stamped.